pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-robust-with-outlier-detection.myst.md

 + However, at `target_accept = 0.9` (and increasing `tune` from 5000 to 10000), the traces exhibit fewer divergences and appear slightly better behaved.
 + The traces for the inlier model `beta` parameters, and for outlier model parameter `y_est_out` (the mean) look reasonably converged
 + The traces for outlier model param `y_sigma_out` (the additional pooled variance) occasionally go a bit wild
-+ It's intersting that `frac_outliers` is so dispersed: that's quite a flat distribution: suggests that there are a few datapoints where their inlier/outlier status is subjective
++ It's interesting that `frac_outliers` is so dispersed: that's quite a flat distribution: suggests that there are a few datapoints where their inlier/outlier status is subjective
 + Indeed as Thomas noted in his v2.0 Notebook, because we're explicitly modeling the latent label (inlier/outlier) as binary choice the sampler could have a problem - rewriting this model into a marginal mixture model would be better.

 +++